Lewiz-QA/Lewiz-QA/README.md

 - 🔭 I’m currently working on **personal projects about Software Testing**

-- 🌱 I’m currently learning **various types of web and mobile testing with DevOps such as UI, API and performance testing**
+- 🌱 I’m currently learning **various types of web and mobile testing with DevOps such as UI, API and Performance testing**

 - 👯 I’m looking to collaborate on **deliver higher quality software focusing on usability**